TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-17-how-to-write-custom-sniff-for-code-sniffer-3.md

 You can use them to [refactor to newer version of your framework](https://daniel-siepmann.de/Posts/2017/2017-03-20-phpcs-code-migration.html), [upgrade your codebase to newer PHP](https://github.com/wimg/PHPCompatibility) or [add PHP 7.1 typehints to your methods](https://github.com/kukulich/php-type-hints-convertor).

-That's laziness on a completely different level :) and even better than AI will ever be, because you have the control.
+That's laziness on a completely different level :)

+## So Much for The Hype

 <div class="text-center">
     <img src="https://content.artofmanliness.com/uploads/2015/08/Small-Things-Over-Time-2.jpg" style="max-width:100%">
 </div>

-*This is true about quality of code as well.*
+It's is possible a lot with these tools and I'll write about that in the future, but today we'll start with a much [smaller step](/blog/2017/02/22/fast-and-easy-way-to-learn-complex-topics/): a Sniff that will inform us about coding standard violation.
+No changes, no refactoring.

-The whole journey starts with one sniff and 3 words: *token*, *dispatcher* and *subscriber*.
+To know how to build a sniff you need to understand 3 terms: *token*, *dispatcher* and *subscriber*.

 I'll explain them one by one and in the end we'll put them together.